Why the ranch works: healing in community and on the land.

 Veterans share a powerful bond shaped by service, sacrifice, and a shared sense of responsibility—one that influences every part of life, from relationships and identity to purpose and connection.

 At the Central Oregon Veterans Ranch (COVR), we honor that shared experience by offering a place where veterans can spend time together, build relationships, and stay connected across generations and backgrounds.
-Our approach centers on community, shared work, and mutual respect—creating space for real camaraderie and belonging.

 Our History